 Most soundbars that claim to have up to 90 dB audio may be misleading.
 Most people won’t understand the meaning of this statement.
 This handy chart shows how dB levels relate to familiar and easily recognized sounds.

-Frequency is the difference in frequency between the lowest and highest frequencies that a speaker can produce.
+Frequency is the gap between a speaker’s lowest and highest frequencies.
 Frequency refers to the pitch of a sound.

-The ranges of higher frequency and pitch can be between 2000Hz to 20000Hz (2kHz-20kHz).
-They can also be achieved by using tweeters.
+- The higher frequency and pitch ranges can be between 2000Hz to 20000Hz (2kHz-20kHz).
+They can also be achieved by using tweezers.